Spanish Navy: The 19th century

-During the Spanish–American War in 1898, a badly supported and equipped Spanish fleet of four armored cruisers and two destroyers was overwhelmed by numerically and technically superior forces (three new battleships, one new second class battleship, and one large armored cruiser) as it tried to break out of an American blockade in the Battle of Santiago de Cuba.
+During the Spanish–American War in 1898, a badly supported and equipped Spanish fleet of four armored cruisers and two destroyers was overwhelmed by numerically and technically superior forces (three new battleships, one new second-class battleship, and one large armored cruiser) as it tried to break out of an American blockade in the Battle of Santiago de Cuba.
 Admiral Cervera's squadron was overrun in an attempt to break a powerful American blockade off Cuba.
 In the Philippines, a squadron, made up of aging ships, including some obsolete cruisers, had already been sacrificed in a token gesture in Manila Bay.
-The Battle of Manila Bay took place on 1 May 1898, during the Spanish–American War.
+The Battle of Manila Bay took place on 1 May 1898.
 The American Asiatic Squadron under Commodore George Dewey engaged and destroyed the Spanish Pacific Squadron under Admiral Patricio Montojo y Pasarón.
 The engagement took place in Manila Bay in the Philippines, and was the first major engagement of the Spanish–American War.
 This war marked the end for the Spanish Navy as a global maritime force.

 At the end of the 19th century, the Spanish Navy adopted the Salve Marinera, a hymn to the Virgin Mary as Stella Maris, as its official anthem.

 The 20th and 21st centuries

-During the Rif War in Morocco, the Spanish navy conducted operations along the coast, including the Alhucemas landing in 1925, the first air-naval landing of the world.
-At that time, the Navy developed a Naval Aviation branch, the Aeronáutica naval.
+During the Rif War in Morocco, the Spanish Navy conducted operations along the coast, including the Alhucemas landing in 1925, the first air-naval landing of the world.
+At that time, the navy developed a naval aviation branch, the Aeronáutica naval.